 (Domains – Aliases)

-Note: In some versions of cPanel, the ‘aliases’ function is listed as Parked Domains …
+Note: In older versions of cPanel, the ‘aliases’ function is listed as Parked Domains …

 (Domains – Parked Domains)

-Enter the name of the domain you want to park on top of your existing domain and click Add Domain to create a new domain alias …
+Type in the name of the domain you want to park on top of your existing domain and click Add Domain to create a new parked domain …

 (You can have multiple parked domain names)

-You can easily remove a domain alias using the Parked Domains feature.
+You can also remove domain aliases using the Parked Domains feature.

-To delete a domain alias, go to Aliases > Remove Aliases, then locate the parked domain you want to delete and click Remove …
+To remove your parked domain, go to Aliases > Remove Aliases, select the domain you want to delete and click Remove …

 (Contact your web host if you get error messages)